Return to top

 Ingredients for sweet potato tacos recipe on a white background.

-• Spices: Chili powder, paprika, cumin, cayenne pepper, kosher salt, and taco seasoning add heat and a depth of flavor.
+Spices: Chili powder, paprika, cumin, cayenne, salt, and taco seasoning give these tacos a rich, smoky, and slightly spicy kick.

-• Toppings: I used chopped cilantro to keep it simple, but you can use any toppings you like!
-See our serving suggestions below for more ideas.
+Toppings: I keep it simple with fresh cilantro, but you can add whatever you love.
+Check out my serving suggestions for more ideas.

-• Corn Tortillas: Swap these out for crispy taco shells or flour tortillas if you prefer!
+Corn Tortillas: Feel free to swap them for crispy taco shells or flour tortillas if that’s more your style.

-• Plain Greek Yogurt: You can use any plain yogurt, mayo, or use sour cream or ricotta if you don’t have Greek yogurt.
+Yogurt: You can use any plain yogurt, mayo, sour cream, or even ricotta as a substitute, whatever you have on hand.

-These healthy sweet potato taco recipe comes together in just 30 minutes with minimal dishes and effort!
-Here is how to make sweet potato and black bean tacos:
+My healthy sweet potato taco with creamy sauce recipe comes together in just 30 minutes and five simple steps.
+Here is how I make it:

 Prep The Taco Fillings

-Cut Up Your Veggies: With a sharp knife, chop the sweet potatoes, onions, and carrots into small pieces (½-inch cubes; smaller pieces cook faster) and add to a medium bowl.
-Chop the cilantro and add to a small bowl.
+Cut Up Your Veggies: With a sharp knife, I chop the sweet potatoes, onions, and carrots into small, even pieces, about ½-inch cubes (they cook faster and evenly this way!) and then add them to a medium bowl.
+I also chop up fresh cilantro and keep it in a separate small bowl to sprinkle on later.

 chopped pumpkin in a bowl